-Strong risk management is at the core of our business strategy and we have developed processes to manage the major categories of risk we encounter, namely credit, market, liquidity, operational (including compliance) and strategic risk.
-Historically, the risk for substantially all of our operations has been managed through the risk management function.
+Strong risk management is at the core of the Company's business strategy and we have developed processes to manage the major categories of risk, namely credit, market, liquidity, operational (including compliance) and strategic risk.
+Historically, the risk for substantially all operations has been managed through the risk management function.

-We manage our enterprise risk using an integrated Risk Management Framework that includes board-level oversight, administration by a group of cross-functional management committees, and day-to-day implementation by a dedicated risk management team led by the Chief Risk Officer.
+We manage enterprise risk using an integrated Risk Management Framework that includes board-level oversight, administration by a group of cross-functional management committees, and day-to-day implementation by a dedicated risk management team led by the Chief Risk Officer.
 We also utilize the "Three Lines of Defense" risk management model to demonstrate and structure the roles, responsibilities and accountabilities in the organization for taking and managing risk.
-The Risk Committee of our Board of Directors has responsibility for the oversight of our risk management program.
-Several management committees and subcommittees have important roles and responsibilities in administering our risk management program, including the Enterprise Risk Management Committee (the "ERMC"), the Management Committee (the "MC"), the Asset and Liability Committee (the "ALCO"), and the Capital Management Committee (the "CMC").
-This committee-focused governance structure provides a forum through which risk expertise is applied cross-functionally to all major decisions, including development of policies, processes and controls used by the Chief Risk Officer and risk management team to execute our risk management philosophy.
+The Risk Committee of the Board of Directors has responsibility for the oversight of the risk management program.
+Several management committees and subcommittees have important roles and responsibilities in administering the risk management program, including the Enterprise Risk Management Committee (the "ERMC"), the Management Committee (the "MC"), the Asset and Liability Committee (the "ALCO"), and the Capital Management Committee (the "CMC").
+This committee-focused governance structure provides a forum through which risk expertise is applied cross-functionally to all major decisions, including development of policies, processes and controls used by the Chief Risk Officer and risk management team to execute the risk management philosophy.

-Our enterprise risk management philosophy is to ensure that all relevant risks in our business activities are appropriately identified, measured, monitored and controlled.
-Our approach in executing this philosophy focuses on leveraging our strong credit risk expertise to drive enterprise risk management using a strong governance framework structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
-We believe our corporate culture and values in conjunction with the risk management accountability incorporated into our integrated Risk Management Framework, which includes our governance structure and three distinct Lines of Defense, has facilitated, and will continue to facilitate, the evolution of an effective risk presence across the Company.
+The enterprise risk management philosophy is to ensure that all relevant risks are appropriately identified, measured, monitored and controlled.
+The approach in executing this philosophy focuses on leveraging risk expertise to drive enterprise risk management using a strong governance framework structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
+The corporate culture and values in conjunction with the risk management accountability incorporated into the integrated Risk Management Framework, which includes the governance structure and three distinct Lines of Defense, has facilitated, and will continue to facilitate, the evolution of an effective risk presence across the Company.

-The "First Line of Defense" is comprised of the business areas whose day-to-day business activities involve decision-making and associated risk-taking for the Company.
-As the business owner, the first line is responsible for identifying, assessing, managing and controlling that risk, and for mitigating our overall risk exposure.
+The "First Line of Defense" is comprised of the business areas whose day-to-day activities involve decision-making and associated risk-taking for the Company.
+As the business owner, the first line is responsible for identifying, assessing, managing and controlling that risk, and for mitigating overall risk exposure.
 The first line formulates strategy and operates within the risk appetite and framework.
-The "Second Line of Defense," which includes the independent risk management organization, provides oversight of first line risk taking and management.
+The "Second Line of Defense," also known as the Independent Risk Management Organization, provides oversight of first line risk taking and management.
 The second line assists in determining risk capacity, risk appetite, and the strategies, policies and structure for managing risks.
-The second line owns the risk framework.
-The "Third Line of Defense" is comprised of our Internal Audit functions.
-The third line provides independent and objective assurance to senior management and to the Board of Directors that first and second line risk management and internal control systems and its governance processes are well-designed and working as intended.
+The second line owns the risk governance framework.
+The "Third Line of Defense" is comprised of Internal Audit.
+The third line provides independent and objective assurance to senior management and to the Board of Directors and Audit Committee that the first and second line risk management and internal control systems and its governance processes are well-designed and working as intended.

-Responsibility and accountability for risk management flows to individuals and entities throughout our Company, including our Board of Directors, various board and management committees, senior management, and members of each "Line of Defense".
+Responsibility and accountability for risk management flows to individuals and entities throughout the Company, including the Board of Directors, various board and management committees, senior management, and members of each "Line of Defense".
 For example: